 Many line clearance processes are complex, time-intensive changeovers.
-With paper-based processes, workers may spend a significant amount of time looking for the next step or validating the execution of the previous one and less time progressing through the procedure.
+With paper-based processes, workers may spend a significant amount of time looking for the next step or validating the execution of the previous one, reducing the amount of time they have to actually progress through the procedure.

 Interactive, digital line clearance applications can make line clearance easier to navigate.
-Digital, IoT-enabled work instructions guide users through SOPs, increasing efficiency ensuring that work is performed correctly and validated automatically.
-The applications record how long each step of the process takes, improving process visibility, and enabling engineers to locate areas for process improvement.
-Because these apps are collecting and communicating data in real-time, engineers can view process status as work unfolds, leading to reduced downtime and more effective scheduling.
+Digital, IoT-enabled work instructions guide users through SOPs — increasing efficiency while ensuring that work is performed correctly and validated automatically.
+The applications record how long each step of the process takes, serving to improve process visibility and enable engineers to locate areas for process improvement.
+Because these apps are collecting and communicating data in real time, engineers can view process status as work unfolds, leading to reduced downtime and more effective scheduling.

 Batch record reviews require aggregating and reviewing a substantial quantity of manufacturing data and process documentation.

 Much of the labor spent in the review process comes from identifying incorrect or illegible entries and correcting records so that all production information is available for a given batch.